Croatias Populist President Appears Set For Re-election - UrduPoint

 Zagreb, (APP - UrduPoint / Pakistan Point News - 12th Jan, 2025) Croatians were casting ballots Sunday in a presidential runoff where the populist incumbent Zoran Milanovic appears set to win a second term, in what would be a blow to the scandal-hit governing party.

-Milanovic entered the contest with surging momentum as he faces off against Dragan Primorac, supported by the centre-right HDZ party that governs Croatia.
+Milanovic entered the contest with surging momentum against Dragan Primorac, who is supported by the centre-right HDZ party that governs Croatia.

+While the role of the president is largely ceremonial in Croatia, a landslide win by Milanovic would be the latest setbacks for the HDZ and Prime Minister Andrej Plenkovic -- Milanovic's political arch-rival -- after a high-profile corruption scandal in November.

-The outspoken incumbent, backed by the left-wing opposition, won more than 49 percent of the vote during the contest's first round two weeks ago -- narrowly missing an outright victory.
+The outspoken presidential incumbent, backed by the left-wing opposition, won more than 49 percent of the vote in the contest's first round two weeks ago -- narrowly missing an outright victory.

 Primorac garnered less than 20 percent of the ballots, making it unlikely that he will make up ground in the runoff.